Peter Decherney, Ph.D.

-Peter Decherney is Professor of Cinema & Media Studies at the University of Pennsylvania and Faculty Director of Penn’s university-wide Online Learning Initiative.
+Peter Decherney is Edmund J. and Louise W. Kahn Endowed Term Chair in the Humanities at the University of Pennsylvania where he is Professor of Cinema and Media Studies, Director of the Penn Global Documentary Institute, and Faculty Director of Penn’s university-wide Online Learning Initiative.
 He holds a secondary appointment at the Annenberg School for Communication and an affiliation with the Center for Technology, Innovation, and Competition at Penn Law School.

 Prof. Decherney has been an Academy of Motion Picture Arts and Sciences Scholar, a fellow of the American Council of Learned Societies, and a U.S. State Department Arts Envoy to Myanmar.
-He is an award-winning teacher, whose open online course on the history of Hollywood has enrolled more than 70,000 learners.
-He serves on the advisory boards of several online learning organizations including Coursera, 2U/edX, and the Center for Reimaging Learning, and he is an advisor to Honor Education.
+He is an award-winning teacher, whose open online course on the history of Hollywood has enrolled more than 75,000 learners.
+He serves on the advisory boards of several online learning organizations including Coursera, 2U/edX, the Axim Collective, and Honor Education.